 Since ACAOM regulates Shiatsu and other Asian Bodywork Therapies, we are able to grant a professional certification in Shiatsu as part of our massage therapy program, which few massage schools can do!

-Acupuncture and Massage College is nationally-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and is professionally-accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+Acupuncture and Massage College is nationally-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and our Oriental Medicine program is programmatically-accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 We offer federal financial aid to those who qualify, including qualifying massage therapy applicants.

 For more information about our massage therapy as a career, download our free career guide below.
 Acupuncture and Massage College is located at 10506 North Kendall Drive, Miami, FL 33176.